johnascott1/Project1Final/grades/Lab 7 Questions.md

 To think about: What is each class for?
 How are different responsibilities divided between the classes?

-If the TicketStore used a database instead of an in-memory LinkedList, would TicketUI or Question_3_Support_Ticket_Manager have to do anything differently?
+If `TicketStore` used a database instead of an in-memory LinkedList, would `TicketUI` or `Question_3_Support_Ticket_Manager` have to do anything differently?

-Make sure you understand the role of the static and instance ticketID variables in the Ticket class.
+Make sure you understand the role of the static and instance `ticketID` and `ticketIdCounter` variables in the Ticket class.
 Why are a static variable, and an instance variable, declared in the class?
 How are these used to create ID values for each ticket?

 ### Problem 2:

-Add a check to TicketUI.getNewTicketInfo() method, to check that the priority entered is between 1 and 5.
+Add a check to `TicketUI.getNewTicketInfo()` method, to ensure that the priority entered for a new ticket is between 1 and 5, inclusive.

 ### Problem 3: